CUQI-DTU/Paper-SGP/README.md

 Make sure that the acquisition geometry (ag) is consistent in the script you are running and projectionfunctions.py

 # Data
-Synthetic data is found in the data-folder.
-It can be generated using the script GenerateSynthData.py Real data is found ... something with zenodo?
+Synthetic data can be generated using the script GenerateSynthData.py Real data is found at 10.5281/zenodo.6817690.

 # Phantom
 For synthetic studies a pipe phantom is used.
 In the paper the DeepSeaOilPipe4 phantom from phantomlib.py is used.